esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 1 - Unconfigured modem

-This is typical for programs that don't use WiFi, and is a high current continuous drain of at least 67 mA.
+This is typical for programs that don't use WiFi, and is a high continuous drain of at least 67 mA.
 This isn't a test as much as setting a baseline or reference point for comparing the power savings.
-You can stop during any test while the CPU is halted or the LED is blinking to measure the current.
+You can stop during any test while the CPU is halted or the LED is blinking to measure the amperage.

 ### Test 2 - Automatic Modem Sleep

 This is the default power saving mode when you have an active WiFi connection.
 You don't need to add anything to your code to get this mode.
 The only time the modem sleeps is when your program spends time in delay() frequently.
 Any delay() time works as long as it happens frequently.
 The LED blinks more slowly during this test as it's doing **delay(350)** to get the modem to sleep.
 While in delay() your sketch isn't doing anything worthwhile.
-Average current during Automatic Modem Sleep is 15 mA minimum.
-Without a delay() the average current is > 67 mA with brief spikes > 250-350 mA as transmissions occur.
+Amperage during Automatic Modem Sleep is 15 mA minimum.
+Without a delay() the amperage is > 67 mA with brief spikes > 250-350 mA as transmissions occur.
 When the WiFi has traffic (even a couple of pings), the modem can turn on for over 2 seconds continuous at 67 mA, and it may stay on for a second after the traffic.
 In a high traffic environment you won't get any power savings with either of the 2 Automatic modes.
 Automatic Modem Sleep turns on 7-8 seconds after an active connection is established.

 ### Test 3 - Forced Modem Sleep

-Turns off the modem (losing the connection), and reducing the current by > 50 mA.
+Turns off the modem (losing the connection), reducing the amperage by > 50 mA.
 This test uses the WiFi library function.
 It's good if there is a long interval with no expected WiFi traffic, as you can do other things while only drawing 15 to 20 mA.
-The longer you spend in delay(), the closer the current approaches 15 mA.
+The longer you spend in delay(), the closer the amperage approaches 15 mA.
 The test loops on delay(350) until you press the button.
 The CPU will be drawing 15 to 16 mA during the looped delay(), and 19-20 mA without a delay().

 ### Test 4 - Automatic Light Sleep

 Like Automatic Modem Sleep, with similar restrictions.
 Once configured it's immediately active when a connection is established.
-During periods of long delay() the average current can drop to ~ 2 mA average.
-In a network with sparse traffic you might get something near 2-5 mA average current.
+During periods of long delay() the amperage can drop to ~ 3 mA average.
+In a network with sparse traffic you might get something near 2-5 mA amperage.
 The LED blinks more slowly during this test as it's doing delay(350) to get the modem to sleep.
 With delay() times shorter than the DTIM beacon interval (100 mS beacons for these tests) the modem only goes into Automatic Modem Sleep, and with a longer delay() it will go into Automatic Light Sleep.

 ### Test 5 - Forced Light Sleep

 Similar to Deep Sleep, but without the timer.
-The chip sleeps at 0.4 mA current until it is woken by an external interrupt.
+The chip sleeps at 0.4 mA amperage until it is woken by an external interrupt.
 The only allowed interrupts are high level and low level; edge interrupts won't work.
 If you have a design that needs to be woken frequently (more often than every 2 seconds) then you should consider using Forced Light Sleep.
 For sleep periods longer than 2 seconds, Deep Sleep will be more energy efficient.
 The chip wakes after an interrupt in about 5.1 mS, but WiFi was turned off to enter Forced Light Sleep so you will need to re-initialize it if you are using WiFi.

 ### Test 6 - Deep Sleep, wake with RF_DEFAULT